Clachaig Inn: Popular culture

 The inn, dating back to the 16th century, more recently has a sign on its door saying "No hawkers or Campbells" in a wry reference to the Massacre of Glencoe which happened in Glencoe village.
 The village lay near the inn at the time of the massacre, but has since been relocated further west.

-Nowadays the Clachaig Inn has three bars, serves food and has accommodation.

-Sets for Made of Honour and the third Harry Potter film, Harry Potter and the Prisoner of Azkaban, were built in the area.
+Sets for Made of Honour, Highlander, Monty Python and the Search for the Holy Grail, and the third Harry Potter film, Harry Potter and the Prisoner of Azkaban, were built in the area.